Browse Categories

 Cutting to Length

-Determine the length of the brake line required, using stiff wire, solder, tape
+To determine the length of the brake line needed, use stiff wire, solder, a tape measure or the old brake line as a guide.

-tubing cutter.
+Cut to the required length using a tubing cutter.
 Do not distort the brake line by over-tightening it in the cutter.
-File

-the ends to ensure it's square and remove burrs from the inside and outside
+File the ends to ensure it's square and remove burrs from the inside and outside

 edges.
 Blow filings out of the brake lines.